naftasantos/StreamBase/README.md

 * Since there is no requirement for multiple simultaneous connections, I decided to have single connection implemented to speed up the development

 ## How to use
+> Note:
+> The binaries are located under the `dist` directory.
+These binaries were compiled using MSVC2017 compilers, runtimes for this environment must be installed prior to running them.
+Only Windows API and C++ standard libraries were used.

 Call `server.exe` and then `client.exe`.
 Once the client is shut down the server will as well.

 The client will show a menu where you can select options from which you will interact with the server through the clients interface.